forge1yc/PublicComputeProvider/README.md

 # ComputeProviderByGo

+## Announce

+**I am sorry to inform you that in view of the cost of the machine, the system is currently offline for the time being, and it will be opened when the system is more perfect**

 This project is the full platform client of [BountyCloud](https://www.bountycloud.net)

 Security needs to delete AK, SK and other key information